 Sep 9, 2021 JavaScript

-In this Article we will go through how to truncate a number at decimal only using single line of code in JavaScript.
+In this Article we will go through how to check if a string contains only ascii characters only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function:

-const truncate = n => ~~n;
+const isAscii = str => /^[\x00-\x7F]+$/.test(str);

 Sep 9, 2021 JavaScript

-In this Article we will go through how to truncate a number to a given number of decimal places without rounding only using single line of code in JavaScript.
+In this Article we will go through how to check if a string contains only digits only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: